-With the technological leap in the IT and computing domains, an IT Business analyst in one of the most critical role in the information technology space.
+With the technological leap in the IT and computing domains, an IT Business analyst in one of the most critical roles in the information technology space.
 He is responsible to analyze the existing/new systems from different perspectives, recommend solutions and align the IT part of the overall business with the strategic initiatives of the organization.

 Now, you might think that an IT business analyst has to know the in and out of the technologies that are being used in his project and might be even asked to sit and write some code for his project.
 Well, be rest assured, this can’t be further from the reality.
 Actually, IT business analysts are required to ‘think’ and ‘talk’ from the perspective of Information Technology.

 Let’s understand how the existence of IT Business Analysts came into being – Before the advent of business analysts in IT, the work of requirement gathering, analysis and documentation were conducted by programmers and coders themselves.
 This was possible because the problems/challenges faced by any organization at that time were more on the technical side and less on the business side and thus, the programmers aptly fitted to the role.
 But gradually, the complexity of the issues faced by Organizations grew multi-fold and they were no more technical in nature, they were now a blend of business demands and technological hindrances – a combination out of the scope for a traditional programmer.
-There was a need for somebody who could understand technology, its implementation and suitability and still talk in terms of business – The birth of an ‘IT Business Analyst’.
+There was a need for somebody who could understand technology, its implementation, and suitability and still talk in terms of business – The birth of an ‘IT Business Analyst’.

 An IT Business analyst, with his knowledge of Information Technology, act as a mediator between business and technology, proposes novel solutions and improves the overall quality of services and business operations.
-Furthermore, he is fully cognizant of the recent technological developments, has thorough understanding of the procedures and best practices of his domain and possess exceptional communication abilities.
+Furthermore, he is fully cognizant of the recent technological developments, has a thorough understanding of the procedures and best practices of his domain and possesses exceptional communication abilities.

 IT Business analysts have grasp over application design, implementation and development concepts, they document and model data, participate in project management activities, conduct quality assurance and control, liaise with different stakeholders and are responsible to make sure that underlying technology is able to address the business issues.

-I would like to call the job of an IT business analyst as highly ‘expandable’ (The ‘Sylvester Stallone’ of the IT!) – When the need arises they are ready to plan, elicit, analyze, document, liaise, validate, oversee and present while keeping a constant eye of the business perspective of every challenge they handling.
+I would like to call the job of an IT business analyst as highly ‘expendable’ (The ‘Sylvester Stallone’ of IT!) – When the need arises they are ready to plan, elicit, analyze, document, liaise, validate, oversee and present while keeping a constant eye of the business perspective of every challenge they handling.

 Listed below are the typical set of responsibilities an IT Business Analyst has to carry out.
 But, given the diverse nature of the job itself, IT analysts may see themselves carrying out additional tasks and activities specific to their project: